Zobeda Khanom Chowdhury: Early life and education

 Zobeda Khanom was born in 1901, to a Bengali Muslim family in Jorhat, Assam.
-Her father was Khan Bahadur Sharafat Ali and her mother was Nurjahan Begum.
-The family were originally from Shilghat, Golapganj in Sylhet, but Ali had moved to Assam for employment.
+Her father was Khan Bahadur Sharafat Ali Choudhury and her mother was Nurjahan Begum.
+She was the second of ten children.
+The family were originally from Shilghat, Golapganj in Sylhet, but Choudhury had moved to Assam for employment.
 Her education began in Dibrugarh, also in Assam, where her father was working at the time.
 She then enrolled at the Eden Mohila College in Dacca, where she became the college's first female Muslim student.

 In 1928, the Sylhet Muslim Students Conference was held, which was attended by the likes of Qazi Nazrul Islam, AK Fazlul Huq, and Muhammad Shahidullah.
 She first became the president of the Sylhet District Women's Congress and later left the party and became the president of the Sylhet District Women's Muslim League in 1943.

 In 1919, her father arranged for her to marry Dewan Abdur Rahim Chowdhury, who was a member of the Assam Legislative Council.
 They had five sons and four daughters.